-Even though the American Academy of Pediatrics recommends 60 minutes of activity a day for children, Covid-19 has definitely thrown a wrench into those plans.
-This winter looks like it will be particularly challenging for parents since the pandemic has moved a lot of PE classes online and taken away their much-needed recess.
+Even though the American Academy of Pediatrics recommends 60 minutes of activity a day for children, COVID-19 has definitely thrown a wrench into those plans.
+This winter is particularly challenging for parents since the pandemic has limited some group sports and indoor physical fitness activities.

 Make it a Family Affair